 You need to pay tax

 You may face tax obligations if you decide to settle your debt.
-Since, you are not paying the full debt, so you are saving money.
+Since you are not paying the full debt, you are saving money.
 Thus, you are entitled to pay tax on the total amount that you have saved through the debt settlement process.